 • If the program contains erroneous calls, the inferred annotations may reflect those errors.

 Suppose you intend method m2 to be called with non-null arguments, but your program contains an error and one of the calls to m2 passes null as the argument.
 Then the tool will infer that m2's parameter has @Nullable type.
 You should correct the bug and re-run inference.

-- The tool's annotations are legal for the program as currently written but may not be as general as possible and may not accommodate future program changes. - Suppose that your program currently calls method m1 with non-null arguments.
-This tool will infer that m1's parameter has @NonNull type.
-If you had intended the method to be able to take null as an argument and you later add such a call, the type-checker will issue a warning because the automatically-inserted @NonNull annotation is inconsistent with the new call.
-You can correct the inferred results manually, or you can add tests that pass null to m1 then re-run inference. - On the other hand, if the inferred type is the bottom type, such as @GuardedByBottom, then perhaps your program only passes the null argument.
-You should also correct this manually or expand your test suite and re-run inference.
+- If the program uses (say) a method in a limited way, then the inferred annotations will be legal for the program as currently written but may not be as general as possible and may not accommodate future program changes.
+Here are some examples: - Suppose that your program currently calls method m1 only with non-null arguments.
+The tool will infer that m1's parameter has @NonNull type.
+If you had intended the method to be able to take null as an argument and you later add such a call, the type-checker will issue a warning because the automatically-inserted @NonNull annotation is inconsistent with the new call. - If your program (or test suite) passes only null as an argument, the inferred type will be the bottom type, such as @GuardedByBottom. - It is common for whole-program inference to infer @Interned and @Regex annotations on String variables for which the analyzed code only uses a constant string.